 The system also allows wastewater to be reclaimed and used.
 “Right now we are using some of the treated effluent in the plant itself for process water and for non-potable uses such as flushing toilets,” Broderick said.
 “Later this year we will connect with our first commercial customer for reclaimed water, a data center that will use it for cooling.
 We have one other customer lined up that will use the water for irrigation, sprinkler fire suppression and toilet flushing.”

-GE Water, a business unit of GE Energy, participated in a 2001 pilot study of MBR technology conducted by Loudoun Water and engineering builder/contractor CH2M HILL.
+A pilot study of MBR technology was conducted by Loudoun Water and engineering builder/contractor CH2M HILL.
 The study demonstrated that the proposed treatment process would meet the required effluent quality, and it also provided data to help optimize the full-scale process design.
-A competitive bidding process followed the pilot study, and GE Water was selected to provide ZeeWeed MBR technology.
+A competitive bidding process followed the pilot study, and SUEZ Water Technologies & Solutions was selected to provide ZeeWeed MBR technology.